What is the Participation Agreement

 Let us know via the Genomics England Service Desk that you have moved institutions, mentioning that you are a member of GeCIP.

 You can check whether your new institution has signed the Participation Agreement.
-If they have, you should contact the membership coordinator to ask them to verify your affiliation so that you remain eligible for data access.
+If they have, you should contact the membership secretary to ask them to verify your affiliation so that you remain eligible for data access.
 If they have not, you will need to speak to the relevant parties as your new institution to sign the Participation Agreement.